-- 1 teaspoon of Apple cider vinegar added the dog’s food daily may also be helpful.
-Some dogs wont eat their meal with the vinegar added, so start slowly only adding a few drops to start and increasing slowly to one teaspoon of Apple Cider Vinegar daily.
+- Apple cider vinegar for dog eye stains helps.
+One teaspoon of Apple cider vinegar to the dog’s food daily may also be helpful.
+Some dogs won’t eat their meal with the added vinegar, so start slowly, only adding a few drops and increasing slowly to one teaspoon of Apple Cider Vinegar daily.

 Pomeranian Tear Stain Remover That Works